 Finally, Deutsche Bank has developed a number of new product features aimed at helping clients with their transaction initiation and reconciliation processes.
 Examples include the re-conversion of IBAN/BICs (International Bank Account Number/ Bank Identifier Codes) into national account numbers and the completion of certain payment orders where BICs are not included in an original payment instruction.
 Ultimately these value added services will allow for a SEPA transition that not only takes into consideration our clients’ migration challenges and timelines, but also the pace of changes within the markets with respect to the migration of clearing systems.

 Commenting on the Bank’s approach, Werner Steinmueller, Head of Global Transaction Banking said, “As a leading transaction banking provider and largest Euro clearer, Deutsche Bank has been a prominent player in promoting corporate interests across the banking industry in the run up to SEPA.
 Our strategy is to make the long term opportunities of SEPA an immediate reality for clients who benefit from lower transaction costs and the smoothest possible migration.”

 For further information, please contact:

 About Deutsche Bank

-Deutsche Bank is a leading global investment bank with a strong and profitable private clients franchise.
+Deutsche Bank <NYSE: DB> is a leading global investment bank with a strong and profitable private clients franchise.
 A leader in Germany and Europe, the bank is continuously growing in North America, Asia and key emerging markets.
-With 75,140 employees in 75 countries, Deutsche Bank offers unparalleled financial services throughout the world.
-The bank competes to be the leading global provider of financial solutions for demanding clients creating exceptional value for its shareholders and people.
+With 75,140 employees in 75 countries, Deutsche Bank competes to be the leading global provider of financial solutions for demanding clients creating exceptional value for its shareholders and people.